-Zoning/Use - The Downtown, Core District is the preferred zoning district for this proposed mixed-use development, based on the Comprehensive Plan and Envision Olathe Downtown Plan.
+Zoning/Use - The Downtown, Core District is the preferred zoning district for this proposed multi-family development, based on the Comprehensive Plan and Envision Olathe Downtown Plan.
 This zoning allows more flexibility in land uses and permits higher intensities of building form and scale.
 It also is designed to address building form, including continuous facades and the creation of visual interest through depth, façade design, and transparency.
 The district recognizes the unique characteristics of the traditional central area, which accommodates a mix of uses such as retail, service, special shops, offices and residential.
-The specific use requested with this district is for a mixed use for a multi-family building with retail/commercial tenants included.
+The specific use requested with this district is for two (2) residential multi-family buildings on site.

 Setbacks/Buildout - The minimum frontage buildout for nonresidential uses in the Downtown, Core District is 90%.
-The applicant is proposing 100% buildout for this mixed-use development.
+The applicant is proposing 100% buildout for this proposed development.

-Zero (0') foot setbacks are proposed for both north and east facades.
+Zero (0') foot setbacks are proposed for the north, east and west facades.
 Building projections and recesses from the right-of-way are provided to allow foundation landscaping and first floor patios.
-Approximately 42' feet of setback area is proposed for the west elevation to accommodate a proposed courtyard, common amenity spaces and parking.
-The southern elevation is estimated as 91' feet from the property line to accommodate for on-site parking, trash enclosure and access to the adjacent alley and onto Chestnut Street.
+Approximately 33' feet of setback area is proposed for the south elevation adjacent to the existing alley to accommodate additional parking.

-Building Height - The height of this proposed 4-story mixed-use building is approximately 61' feet and complies with the height standards of the D-Downtown Core District.
+Building Height - The height of this proposed 4-story multi-family building is approximately 57' feet and complies with the height standards of the D-Downtown Core District.